scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   - For core beaconing (i.e. propagation between core ASes): at most 5 per immediate neighbor core AS.
 Current practice is that each set of 5 is chosen among the PCBs received from each neighbor.

+Note that the PCBs set size should not be too low, in order to make sure that beaconing can discover a wide amount of paths.
+Values above are RECOMMENDED maxima which represent a tradeoff between scalability and amount of paths discovered.
-These are RECOMMENDED maxima; in current practice the intra-ISD set size is typically 20.
+In current practice the intra-ISD set size is typically 20.

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store, to be able to determine the best set of PCBs.
 If this is the case, an AS SHOULD have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.